4 min read

 What is Intellectual Curiosity?

 Intellectual curiosity is a natural desire to learn new things, understand the inner workings, and take a deep dive into subjects that others may find tiresome or burdening.
+It is closely linked to learning agility, which is the ability to rapidly learn and adapt to new situations and challenges.

 What is Intellectual Curiosity - Niagara Institute